Address CISA BOD 22-01 Overnight.

 Recently, the cybersecurity community discovered a “packer” technique used by foreign hackers and shared as much information with US companies as possible about the technique and the known hashes that could be used to try and stop future attempts.
 All other network security vendors take a whack-a-mole approach, including the hash in its block or allow engine as part of its hash matching logic.
 If the specific malicious file traverses such a dumb system, it is often blocked and sometimes allowed into your network with an alert that requires you to chase it down.

-However, with TC:Edge, it is now possible to knock campaigns like this out altogether with one Formula, and not only rely on blacklist hashes that are often evaded the same day they are created.
-The day the community shared the details of this packing loader campaign, TC:Edge was programed to cover this threat with a formula-based solution for any variants of the loader found in this campaign, no matter how many new hashes are generated.
+However, with Trinity Cyber, it is now possible to knock campaigns like this out altogether with one Formula, and not only rely on blacklist hashes that are often evaded the same day they are created.
+The day the community shared the details of this packing loader campaign, Trinity Cyber was programmed to cover this threat with a formula-based solution for any variants of the loader found in this campaign, no matter how many new hashes are generated.
 It took 3 hours to develop this holistic Formula (all appropriate intelligence gathering and testing accounted for).

 To go a bit deeper, our detection focuses on Portable Executable (PE) files that have a specific LZMA and XOR encoding sequence within sections of the binary.
 The technique found in these loaders is agnostic to the payload (one example or which was mentioned in the sharing report) and the Trinity Cyber team will continue to evolve the formula as necessary as we do more research.
 All included in our service.